 What if I need extra help?

-Our students who are enrolled in either the Distance Learning or the Distance Learning with Five Days of Classroom receive unlimited access to an instructor via e-mail for any course related questions.
-All e-mails are answered on or before 48 hours.
-For the Evening Classroom Programs a teacher is always available for the student either before or after class‚ or by e-mail.
+Our students who are enrolled in either the Distance Learning or the Distance Learning with Virtual Classroom receive unlimited access to an instructor via email for any course related questions during the Distance Learning Phase of their program.
+All emails are answered on or before 24-48 hours.

 If you register for a program that does not have an instructor and later feel that you need an instructor or the study aids found in a more advanced program‚ you can upgrade to any other program by just calling the office.
 We will give you complete credit for your current program toward the more expensive program.
 This offer is ONLY good for the semester for which you are registered.

 You can take the US Customs Broker Exam as many times as you wish.
 We have several Extended Study Programs for Previous Students that are designed to help you through the next exam process.
 All of the Extended Study programs will give you the necessary updates to your study materials that you need for the next test.
 Once you register for one of the Extended Study Programs you will be assigned a new password and username‚ which will be good until the day of the next exam.
 The Extended Study Programs do not include new textbooks or audio.
 However‚ if you wish‚ you can order new textbooks and audio‚ with any of the Extended Study Programs‚ for a small additional charge.